icountbackwards/ColorsSRE/README.md

 # Supported features

-- Rendering single .obj mesh object file with a .png image as texture
+- Rendering a .obj mesh object file with a .png image as texture

 - A controllable light source object with Blinn-Phong shading